Skip to content

 Select Accept to consent to the permissions and run Career Genie.

-You will now get this message from the custom engine copilot with your logged in name showing successful authentication.
+You will now get this message from the custom engine agent with your logged in name showing successful authentication.

 success message

-You can start chatting with your custom engine copilot.
+You can start chatting with your custom engine agent.

-You have completed Lab B4 - Secure your custom copilot using authentication!
-If you want explore further, the source code of this lab is available in the Copilot developer camp repo.
+You have completed Lab B4 - Secure your custom engine agent using authentication!
+If you want explore further, the source code of this lab is available in the Copilot Developer Camp repo.

 You can now proceed to Lab B5 - Add actions to handle complex tasks.
 Select Next.